allthingslinux/tux/docs/content/developer/best-practices/sentry/index.md

 sentry.set_context("custom", {"operation": "bulk_update", "record_count": 100})
 ```

+For detailed information about scopes, tags, context, and breadcrumbs, see [Context and Data](./context-data.md).

 ### Performance Monitoring

 Sentry automatically tracks command performance, but you can add custom transactions and spans for important operations.